Blog

 Why hypercubes look spiky

-Posted on:Counting the corners of an n-dimensional cube by Hamming weight gives a binomial distribution.
-Plot it as a vertical cross-section and you recover the spiky cube shape that high-dimensional textbooks love to draw.
+Posted on:Counting the corners of an n-cube by Hamming weight gives a binomial distribution; plotted as a cross-section, it recovers the spiky cube of the textbooks.

 -